-Aaron Kahn is also committed to pro-bono work.
+Aaron Kahn is committed to pro bono work.
 His very first client at White & Case was an 8-year-old Guatemalan girl facing deportation proceedings before the Los Angeles Immigration Court.
 After extensive country-specific research and consultation with experts and major non-governmental organizations, Mr. Kahn argued his client's asylum application to the immigration court and won, preventing her return to the gender-motivated violence plaguing her home country.
-White & Case has recognized Mr. Kahn for his work on this case and other pro bono matters with several pro-bono awards.
+White & Case has recognized Mr. Kahn for his work on this case and other pro bono matters with several pro bono awards.

 Mr. Kahn serves on the Loyola Law School Alumni Association's Board of Governors.